-1. NOTE the community consultation report regarding resident views on parking for the Whistlepipe Gully Walk.

-2. ADVOCATE that a working group be established with City, State and surrounding access and amenity for National and Regional Reserves that have visitation impacting the amenity of local residents.
+- 1. NOTE the community consultation report regarding resident views on parking for the Whistlepipe Gully Walk; and - 2.
+ADVOCATE that a working group be established with City, State and Community Stakeholders to examine and report on matters surrounding access and amenity for National and Regional Reserves that have visitation impacting the amenity of local residents.